Miss Bermuda: Miss Universe Bermuda

 Miss Bermuda was identified to have been held for the first time in 1965.
 The winner then went on to compete at Miss Universe pageant until 1997.
 Since then, Bermuda did not compete at any beauty contests.
 The Miss Bermuda Pageant has an illustrious history, first competing in the Miss Universe Pageant in 1965, with Margaret Hill winning Miss Photogenic in 1970.
 Gina Swainson was the only Miss Bermuda who placed as the 1st Runner-up at Miss Universe 1979.

 Miss World Bermuda

-Miss Bermuda began competing in the Miss World Pageant in 1971 seeing Gina Swainson become the 1st and only Miss Bermuda to date to be crowned Miss World in 1979.
-As of 2011 Bermuda declared to return at pageantry.
-Although Bermuda did not compete at Miss Universe pageant, due to unknown reasons.
-The winner will represent Bermuda at Miss World pageant.
+Miss Bermuda began competing in the Miss World Pageant in 1971 and in 1979 Gina Swainson was the first Miss Bermuda to become Miss World.